Jobo0o/100-days-of-code/log.md

 - Learned how Django is working for Web Dev and that CSS Frameworks exist also for this framework

 ### Day 66 - 01-25-2021
+- solved challenges on Codewars containing basic functions with calcualtions
+- created a reaction timer following a Vue3 Tutorial
+- learned how the component lifecycle in Vue is working
+- used the mounted() function to trigger certain events when a component is mounted to the DOM

+### Day 67 - 01-26-2021
 -